 The physical, biological and geochemical processes that lead to the transfer of carbon from the surface to the deep ocean via the "biological pump" vary on a tremendously wide range of scales.
 Net community production (NCP) provides the fuel for the biological pump, and recent observations indicate substantial variability of NCP on spatial scales of less than 30 km (the submesoscale) and time scales of days.
-Large scale field experiments are currently being planned for the North Atlantic and North Pacific as part of the EXPORTS project, yet our understanding of how to grapple with these scales of variability in NCP and export production remains incomplete.
-We propose to use a coupled physical-biogeochemical model together with existing high-resolution measurements oxygen and NCP to investigate the role of mesoscale and submesoscale processes in upper ocean ecosystem dynamics and carbon flux.
+Current altimeter missions provide the mesoscale contextLarge scale field experiments are currently being planned for the North Atlantic and North Pacific as part of the EXPORTS project, yet our understanding of how to grapple with these "hotspots" scales of variability in NCP, but they do not resolve the essential interaction between mesoscale and submesoscale dynamics that control the underlying processes.
+The Surface Water and Ocean Topography (SWOT) mission will provide a new window into these spatial scales that will be of enormous value to interdisciplinary studies of ocean biogeochemistry.export production remains incomplete.
+We propose to use of a coupled physical-biogeochemical model together with existing high-resolution measurements of oxygen and NCP to develop a more complete understanding of investigate the role of mesoscale and submesoscale processes in upper ocean ecosystem dynamics and carbon flux.
 This combination of observations and models will be used to assess sampling strategies for the EXPORTS field campaign, providing an objective basis on which to assess the spatial and temporal scales on which various observing assets should be deployed.